inex/ixp-manager-docs-md/docs/usage/customers.md

 The `Corporate Website` is used when linking the customer name in various customer lists.
 It must be a valid URL.
 Try and stick to the scheme: `http://www.example.com/` - i.e. include `http[s]://` and end with a trailing slash.

 The `Date Joined` is just that and must be set.
-However, the `Date Left` has real consequences: **setting `Date Left` effectivily closes the customer's account**.
+However, the `Date Left` has real consequences: **setting `Date Left` effectively closes the customer's account**.
 This means configuration will no longer be included for graphing, router configuration, etc. We tend not to delete customers but mark them as closed by setting this field.

 `Status` yields three options.
 The most important of which is `Normal` which is what you'll use nearly 100% of the time.
-Setting either of the other two otions (`Suspended` / `Not Connected`) will have the same effect as closing the accout as described above: removing route server / collector sessions, graphing configuration, etc.
+Setting either of the other two options (`Suspended` / `Not Connected`) will have the same effect as closing the account as described above: removing route server / collector sessions, graphing configuration, etc.

 `MD5 Support`: this is not something that has been fully integrated into all view screens.
 You should probably default to `Yes` for now as this will cover 95+% of cases.
 It is an informational flag only for member to member bilateral peering.